What Is Risk in Aviation SMS Implementations

-The outcome of performing this analysis is a chart which visually identifies the extent and makeup of the failure, as well as a table that specifically identifies the different failures.
+The outcome of performing this analysis is a chart that visually identifies the extent and makeup of the failure, as well as a table that specifically identifies the different failures.

-It is called SMS Shortfall Analysis because this it is a discovery tool for understanding the shortcomings (i.e., shortfalls) of your SMS program in safety incidents.
+It is called SMS Shortfall Analysis because it is a discovery tool for understanding the shortcomings (i.e., shortfalls) of your SMS' risk management processes in safety incidents.

-Event trees are a simple quantitative risk analysis tool establish probabilities for various risk occurring after a hazard – hence, “quantitative.”
+Event trees are simple quantitative risk analysis tools that establish probabilities for various risks occurring after a hazard – hence, “quantitative.”
 Event trees involve establishing: